Hurtin' Me

-"Hurtin' Me" is a song by English rapper Stefflon Don and American rapper French Montana released on 10 August 2017 as the lead single from Don's debut EP of the same name.
+"Hurtin' Me" is a song by English rapper Stefflon Don featuring American rapper French Montana released on 10 August 2017 as the lead single from Don's debut EP of the same name.
 The song peaked at number seven on UK Singles Chart in November 2017, becoming the rapper's highest-charting single to date and first to reach the top 10.

 Don provided her first televised performance of "Hurtin' Me" by being the musical guest on the third episode of BBC's Sounds Like Friday Night, hosted by American singer Demi Lovato, who also performed "Instruction" with her and Jax Jones.
 The rapper performed the single also at the Capital's 2017 Jingle Bell Ball, BBC Radio 1's Big Weekend 2018 in Swansea, Wales and Summertime Ball 2018.
-Its official remix featuring Jamaican musicians Sean Paul, Popcaan and Sizzla appeared on the tracklist of Don's mixtape, Secure, which was released on 17 August 2018.
+Its official remix featuring Jamaican musicians Sean Paul, Popcaan and Sizzla was released on 12 January 2018.
+It appeared on the tracklist of Don's mixtape, Secure, which was released on 17 August 2018.